willthames/devops-singapore-2016/slides/sources/01-intro.md

 ---

 # Built-in modules
-* There are modules for an awful lot of things - e.g.:
+* There are modules for an awful lot of things &mdash; e.g.:
     * configuring services in AWS, Google, Azure, Openstack etc.
     * installing OS packages
     * writing to files